dortania/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

 ## Legacy boot stuck on `BOOT FAIL!`

-This error means that EFI/OC/OpenCore.efi could not be found on any partition.
+This error often means that EFI/OC/OpenCore.efi could not be found on any partition.
 Double check that the EFI folder structure is correct.
+It is also known to occur on Intel Merom based machines, even if everything else seems correct.

 ::: details Example of folder structure